“I think we will know when bitcoin has reached prime time when it is transferring more value each day than Western Union or Money Gram…”

 2. The happier consumers with their existing choices and the more work required by them to adopt, the more branding and marketing efforts are required to initiate said adoption.
 They should also embrace a harsh implication that an abundance of satisfactory options impedes adoption not only among customers but also among necessary business partners.
 Why would a grocery store engage with a brand new provider that has a miniscule remittance flow if they already have a satisfactory working relationship with “Western Union” and other well-known brands?
 Read how CEOs-founders of Bitcoin remittance startups describe this particular challenge: BitSpark, Abra and Rebit.

-So the biggest barrier to mass adoption might be that a Bitcoin community is still dominated by idealists who are stuck in the “Bitcoin=Internet” paradigm rather than skeptical practitioners who would consider Bitcoin as just another novelty.
+So the biggest barrier to mass adoption might be that a Bitcoin community is still dominated by idealists who are stuck in the “Bitcoin=Internet” paradigm rather than skeptical practitioners who would consider Bitcoin to be just another novelty.
 Whether it is a new brand of vodka, clothes, car, or remittances, the real “game changer” is in superb execution of more-or-less standard playbook.
 Miracles are known for tardiness.

 Specific examples of Bitcoin money transfer providers